psalqvist/viaplay-assignment/README.md

 # Viaplay Assignment

-This is the technical assignment for the Backend Engineering position at Viaplay Group.
+This is a technical assignment for the Backend Engineering position at Viaplay Group.

 ## Project Overview